FStarLang/FStar/README.md

 [F\* tutorial]: https://www.fstar-lang.org/tutorial/

-### License

-This new variant of F* is released under the Apache 2.0 license;
-see LICENSE for more details.

 ### Version 1.0

 This is a new variant of F* that is still in development and we